Bacteria - Definition, Structure, Diagram, Types & Classification

 • It able to degrade complex nutrients

-• It produce vitamins, amino acid
+• It produces vitamins, amino acid

-Following are the some examples of bacteria
+Following are some examples of bacteria which are commonly found:

 • Escherichia coli